Programs at the Annual Meeting & Travel Award Review

 - Volunteers from EdComm coordinate quarterly columns “Office Hours with EdComm” in the ASCB Newsletter.
-These columns will bring questions about best teaching practices and instructional improvement to the ASCB community on a year-round basis and will help provide a community of teaching support to ASCB members of all career stages.
-They will bring questions about core concepts and competencies and about student-centered learning to the attention of the ASCB membership, and thus directly address the AAAS Vision and Change recommendations.
+These columns bring questions about best teaching practices and instructional improvement to the ASCB community on a year-round basis and help provide a community of teaching support to ASCB members of all career stages.
+They bring questions about core concepts and competencies and about student-centered learning to the attention of the ASCB membership, and thus directly address the AAAS Vision and Change recommendations.

 Participation in/Administration of Online CV Review for ASCB Members

-- Review of CV/resumes/cover letters for ASCB members, particularly students and postdocs, is filling an important need and is a useful benefit we can provide electronically year-round.
+- Review of CV/resumes/cover letters for ASCB members, particularly students and postdocs, is filling an important need and is a useful benefit we provide electronically year-round.

 Mentoring in Active Learning and Teaching (MALT) Program